nest/nest-simulator/doc/nest-3/GIDCollections.rst

 -  Concatenation permitted if uniqueness is preserved and will preserve sortedness.
--  Iteration, indexing and slicing will be based on sortedness and are thus deterministic and independent of how the ``GIDCollection`` was constructed.
+-  Iteration, indexing and slicing will be based on sortedness and are thus deterministic and independent of how the ``NodeCollection`` was constructed.
 -  The operations are required to permit existing Python scripts employing operations on lists of GIDs to continue to work